We have a very specific goal - become the best place to stream new, independent music.

-We will achieve this goal by simultaneously appealing to both sides of the music market: artists and indie labels who are underserved by existing services and the superfans who love them.
+We will achieve this goal by simultaneously appealing to both sides of the music market: artists and independent labels who are underserved by existing services and the superfans who love them.

 As those concepts are already explained elsewhere, we'll shift to focusing directly on the plan for growth starting with an examination of both sides of the market.

 We start with a basic premise: no other streaming service is adequately serving the needs of artists and independent labels.

 Summer 2017 saw a major shakeup with the news of 40% layoffs at SoundCloud, later followed by an announcement that a new CEO would take over management of the struggling platform.

 While panic rippled through the independent music world, it led to asking major questions about the streaming market itself.
 If SoundCloud disappears (figuratively or literally) then who will serve the needs of independent artists?

 Gleaning insights from the ever brilliant analyst Bas Grasmeyer, we can see Spotify is in the late majority stage of their growth.

 Translating the startup world terminology, what this means is that Spotify has removed many core features and functionality that appealed to early adopters and innovators.

 This is important because early music app adopters match up precisely with our primary audience, as we'll discover later on.

 By combining this understanding with Liz Pelly's fascinating expose about major label dominance in playlists, something becomes clear - Spotify is a service with mostly mass market appeal.